rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

 * **Mid-level recruiting leads to mixed results with regards to win totals.**
 * **Elite recruiting is critical in competing for national championships.**
     + **To contend for championships, you generally need four years of top 10 recruiting classes.**
-    + **To win championsips, you generally need four years of top 6 recruiting classes.**
+    + **To win championships, you generally need four years of top 6 recruiting classes.**

 An important thing to keep in mind is that these results are based on a relatively small sample size (10 seasons) and ignore a lot of important factors that are involved in team success.